svoop/notam/README.md

 #### Checklist

 Checklist NOTAM are periodically issued lists of all currently effective NOTAM.
 They are used for cross checking and can usually be ignored for flight planning.
-Their Q item contain `Q..KK` which is decoded as "condition: :checklist", here's an example:
+Their Q item contain `QKKKK` which is decoded as `condition: :checklist`, here's an example:

 ```
 Q) EDXX/QKKKK/K /K  /K /000/999/5123N01018E999
+        ^^^^^
 ```

 #### Trigger

 Trigger NOTAM are referring to another source of information such as AIP SUP (AIP supplement).
-Their Q item contain `Q..TT` which is decoded as "condition: :trigger", here's an example:
+Their Q item contain `Q..TT` which is decoded as `condition: :trigger`, here's an example:

 ```
 Q) LFXX/QRTTT/IV/BO /W /000/035/4708N00029E010
+        ^  ^^
 ```

 Note: Trigger NOTAM are never published as series `T`.